HARDINGS

 obedience competition Dalmatians have been patched.
 There was a

-time when most responsible breeders in the U.S. euthanized
+time when most responsible breeders in the U.S. euthanised

 patched pups because it was thought that patching was associated